BGeorgiev120/Python-Learning/Python Lists.md

-# Phython Lists
+# Python Lists

-## What is lists?
+## What are lists?
 - The lists are something like veriables that store multiple data that you can acces spesific one.
 - The list are usable for codding more then one elemet that you can use.

-Example: When server collects clients he is not going to store them in multiple variables,but only in *one*.
+  Example: When server collects clients he is not going to store them in multiple variables,but only in one.
 And there is the **List**

 ## Syntax